Annie Oakley (TV series): Synopsis

 The series starred Gail Davis as Annie Oakley, with Brad Johnson as Deputy Sheriff Lofty Craig and Jimmy Hawkins as Annie's little brother, Tagg Oakley; Hawkins appeared in 80 of the series' 81 episodes.
 In the pilot episode, "Bull's Eye", Tagg is played by Billy Gray (better known for his role as James "Bud" Anderson, Jr. on the TV version of Father Knows Best).
 After playing Tagg in the Annie Oakley pilot, Gray joined the cast of Father Knows Best (which premiered in October 1954, nine months after the initial broadcast of Annie Oakley).

 In the series, Annie Oakley rides a horse named Target: Tagg's horse is Pixie, and Lofty's mount is Forest.
 Annie and Tagg live in the fictional town of Diablo, Arizona with their uncle, Sheriff Luke MacTavish, who is frequently away when trouble starts; it is then up to straight-shooting Annie and her "silent suitor", Lofty Craig, to rescue law-abiding neighbors and arrest outlaws.
 Tagg is often told to stay in town and out of the way.
 When the need arises to relay important new information or capture by outlaws, he usually ends up in the middle of each episode's adventure.

-Annie always wears the same fringed cowgirl outfit, of which 15 (or more) copies were made during the show's production.
+Annie usually wears the same fringed cowgirl outfit, of which 15 (or more) copies were made during the show's production.
 She wears her hair in braided pigtails.
 Additional episodes were considered, but Hawkins had a growth spurt and outgrew his role as Annie's little brother.
 Annie Oakley was one of Gene Autry's Flying A Productions.